-USA TODAY Sports recruited 11 prospects to chronicle their journey to the NFL Draft.
-Today's entry is from Washington quarterback Keith Price, who passed for 8,919 yards and 75 touchdowns over four seasons and 46 games with the Huskies.
+USA TODAY Sports recruited 11 prospects to chronicle their journey to the NFL draft.
+Today's entry is from Washington quarterback Keith Price, who passed for 8,919 yards and 75 touchdowns over four college seasons, reporting after a workout at EXOS in Carson, Calif.

 I'm living back at my grandma's house, where I lived in high school.
 She's so excited.
 We had burritos yesterday.
 I missed the home-cooked meals.
 College is a whole different beast.